-2017 Survey of Global Investment and Innovation Incentives
+Survey of Global Investment and Innovation Incentives

 Identifying, understanding, and prioritizing the right incentives for your organization can be a time-consuming and challenging undertaking—but it's also one that can generate significant benefits.
 Businesses need a Global Survey of Innovation and Investment Incentives outlining the dynamic landscape of government incentives, particularly if they are contemplating new or expanded investments in R&D, capital, employment, training, or energy sustainability.
-The 2017 Global Survey of Innovation and Investment Incentives is intended to help companies understand the global dynamics that impact the funding of innovation and investment strategy.
+The 2018 Global Survey of Innovation and Investment Incentives is intended to help companies understand the global dynamics that impact the funding of innovation and investment strategy.

-About the global survey
+About the Global Survey

-Information current as of 1 December 2017
+Information current as of 31 October 2020

 In most countries and industry sectors, an elaborate system of financial incentives is available to fuel R&D, innovation, capital expansion, environmental sustainability, employment, and training.
 These government incentives are available for both domestic investments and growth opportunities abroad.
 The multitude of opportunities becomes more complex when you consider that within each country, local and regional governments have the authority to fund incentives of their own.
 Moreover, the incentive regimes are constantly changing to align with the shifting political and social landscapes.